-How to Put Restrictions on iPhone Devices for Kids
+How to Restrict Apps on iPhone Devices for Kids

 Whether your child inherited one of your pre-loved iPhones or has the latest release with all the new bells and whistles, it’s important that you help keep them safe while they’re texting, playing games, and surfing the web.
-In this post, we’ll explain how to put restrictions on iPhone devices like screen time limits, web filters, privacy settings, and more.
+In this post, we’ll explain how to restrict apps on iPhone devices like screen time limits, web filters, privacy settings, and more.
 Apple Screen Time and Bark are our two preferred options, because Apple Screen Time comes built-in and is free, and Bark because we built it to be completely customizable for parents — and hey, it’s us!
+So how do you put restrictions on iPhone devices?

-How to Put Restrictions on iPhone Devices Using Apple’s Built-in Features
+How to Restrict Apps on iPhone Devices Using Apple’s Built-in Features

 In order to use Apple’s parental controls, you’ll need to have a child account set up.
 (If your child is already set up, feel free to skip this step).
 To do this, you’ll need to enable Family Sharing.
 Family Sharing allows you to share controls for purchases, storage, locations, calendars, and more with members of your family.
 Simply select features to share and send invitations.
 You’ll be able to add up to 6 children with Family Sharing, although you won’t be able to add children that are 18 years or older.